Shift-left testing

 Shift-left testing is an approach to software testing and system testing in which testing is performed earlier in the lifecycle (i.e. moved left on the project timeline).
 It is the first half of the maxim "test early and often".
 It was coined by Larry Smith in 2001.

 Harm because of late testing

-Shift-left testing aims to prevent the following types of harm because of late testing:
+Shift-left testing aims to prevent the following types of harm caused by late testing: